MarcoMeter/neroRL/docs/recurrent_policy.md

         - based on the mean of the hidden states of the collected training data
         - the standard deviation is set to 0.01

-- Fake Recurrence
-    - recurrent cell states are added to the experience tuples of the sampled training data
-    - BPTT is omitted by not feeding sequences

-## TODO

-- Add fully connected layer between the visual encoder and the recurrent layer?
-- Extrapolate padding instead of zero padding?
-- Add pasdding before or after the data of the sequence?
-- Fix up checkpoints, because the values for the hidden state initialization need now to be stored inside the checkpoints.